sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="selectLinkjs">selectLink.js</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script selects the specified link files.
+This script selects the specified linked files.

 <img src="images/selectLink.png" alt="Select Link" width="50%">

 ### Usage
 1. Run this script.
-2. Enter a file name.
-It can also be part of the file name.
-Or select it from the list below.
+2. Enter a file name in the Find field or select the file name from the list below.
+If the Find field is empty, all linked files are selected.
-   If the text field is empty, all linked files are selected.
-Regular expressions are supported.
+   Regular expressions support in the Find field.

 > [!NOTE]
-> Locked or hidden linked files are not selected.
+> Locked and hidden linked files are not selected.
 The layer also as well.
 > Missing linked files may not be selected.

 ### Requirements